Narendra Nath Dhar: Early life and training

-Dhar began his initial training in Sarod under his father Late Nemai Chand Dhar.
+Dhar began his initial training in Sarod under his father, the late Nemai Chand Dhar.
 The early demise of his father was no deterrent in his pursuit of learning and growth.
 He started training under Pt.
-Samarendra Nath Sikdar, the then disciple of Pt.
+Samarendra Nath Sikdar, then disciple of Pt.
 Radhika Mohan Maitra.
 In 1969, Pt Maitra, later brought Dhar under his tutelage and played a crucial role in shaping him into one of the most exciting talents of his generation.
 His musical prowess received a further honing under Ustad Amjad Ali Khan.

 Style of play

 Dhar has often been commended for keeping his style of play true to the core as well as giving his renditions an own idiomatic touch.
 His typical Alap reflects the true style of Tantrakari Been Ang as well as the traditional playing (Baaj) of 'Alap' and 'Jod'.
 The fine aspects of Sarod playing mark his innovation and creativity through 'Tantrakari', 'Laykari' and different styles of 'Ekhara Taan'.
 He has brought audiences all over the world the timeless compositions of great stalwarts of his generation and past.